SUSE/stratos-metrics/README.md

 - `cloudFoundry.uaaAdminClientSecret` - Admin client secret of the UAA used by the Cloud Foundry serve
 - `cloudFoundry.skipSslVerification` - Whether to skip SSL verification when communicating with Cloud Foundry and the UAA APIs

-## Kubernetes Monitoring
+## Kubernetes State Metrics Exporter

-This exporter can be enabled/disabled via the Helm value `prometheus.kubeStateMetrics.enabled`.
+The Kubernetes State Metrics Exporter can be enabled/disabled via the Helm value `prometheus.kubeStateMetrics.enabled`.
 By default this exporter is disabled.

 You must provide the following Helm Chart values for this Exporter to work correctly:

 - `kubernetes.apiEndpoint` - The API Endpoint of the Kubernetes API Server

+## Node Exporter

+The Node Exporter can be enabled/disabled via the Helm value `prometheus.nodeExporter.enabled`.
+By default this exporter is disabled.

+> Note: If your cluster is deployed with RBAC you must set the Helm value `prometheus.podSecurityPolicy.enabled=true`.

 # Helm Chart Configuration